 When your hands are all over your food—and vice versa—we’re more inclined to keep them off our distracting devices.
 Maybe this will make us more mindful of what we’re eating.

-Licking your fingers after our meals is an extra moment of mindful appreciation of flavor.
-Rituals such as this have been found to enhance our enjoyment of what we eat.
+Licking your fingers after your meals gives you an extra, final moment of mindful flavor appreciation.
+Such rituals have been found to enhance our enjoyment of what we eat.

 Finger licking is also a signal to the brain that we’re finished.
-This may make us less-inclined to get back to stuffing our faces soon after.
+This may make you less-inclined to get back to stuffing our faces soon after.

 As a final appetizer (or dessert), I’ll leave you with this paragraph I like from writer Keridwen Cornelius: